daithimarkham/Fund-Project-2019/README.md

 ## This project required me to research the well known Tips data-set, provide my own analysis of it and describe what kind of relationships were there between the variables.

-I will be using a Jupyter Notebook to illustrate my findings, and libraries such as Pandas and SeaBorn to illustrate my findings.
+I will be using a Jupyter Notebook to illustrate my findings, along with libraries such as Pandas and SeaBorn.
 Jupyter Notebook's are very powerful tools in terms of versatility, shareable and visualization.

-My findings will be demonstrated by tables, graphs, histograms, scatter-plots, and other statistical tools.
+My findings will be demonstrated by plots, histograms, boxplots, scatter-plots, and other statistical tools.

 # Contents
 1. **Getting Started**